Victim blaming: History

-Although Ryan popularized the phrase, other scholars had identified the phenomenon of victim blaming.
+Although Ryan popularized the phrase, Robinson (2002) claimed that other scholars had identified the phenomenon of victim blaming.
 In 1947 Theodor W. Adorno defined what would be later called "blaming the victim," as "one of the most sinister features of the Fascist character".

 Shortly thereafter, Adorno and three other professors at the University of California, Berkeley formulated their influential and highly debated F-scale (F for fascist), published in The Authoritarian Personality (1950), which included among the fascist traits of the scale the "contempt for everything discriminated against or weak."
 Typical expressions of victim blaming are the idiomatic statement "She was asking for it", or the question "Why didn't she leave?", said of a victim of violence or sexual assault.

 The just-world fallacy is proposed as one explanation for victim blaming: it rejects the disquieting idea that bad things undeservedly happen to people; in its place is the more comforting notion that victims must have done something to deserve their fate.
 A corollary is that one can avoid becoming a victim by behaving correctly.
 Though an ancient idea, the just-world fallacy was revived by social psychology in the 1960s, beginning with Melvin J. Lerner.

 Secondary victimization of sexual and other assault victims

 In 2011, hundreds gathered at Edmonton's Alberta Legislature grounds and at Edmonton City Hall (shown here) to protest against victim blaming.

 Secondary victimization is the re-traumatization of a victim through the responses of individuals and institutions.
 Types of secondary victimization include victim blaming, disbelieving the victim's story, minimizing the severity of the attack, and inappropriate post-assault treatment by medical personnel or other organizations.
-Secondary victimization is especially common in cases of drug-facilitated, acquaintance, military sexual trauma and statutory rape.
+Secondary victimization is especially common in cases of military sexual trauma and drug-facilitated, acquaintance, and statutory rape.

 Sexual assault victims may experience stigmatization based on rape myths.
 A female rape victim is especially stigmatized in patrilineal cultures with strong customs and taboos regarding sex and sexuality.
 For example, a society may view a female rape victim (especially one who was previously a virgin) as "damaged".
 Victims in these cultures may suffer isolation, physical and psychological abuse, slut-shaming, public humiliation rituals, be disowned by friends and family, be prohibited from marrying, be divorced if already married, or even be killed.
 Even in many developed countries, including some sectors of United States society, misogyny remains culturally ingrained.
 A 2009 study in the Journal of Interpersonal Violence of male victims of sexual assault concludes that male rape victim blaming is usually done so because of social constructs of masculinity.
-Some effects of these kind of rape cases include a loss of masculinity, confusion about their sexual orientation, and a sense of failure in behaving as men should.
+Some effects of this kind of rape cases include a loss of masculinity, confusion about their sexual orientation, and a sense of failure in behaving as men should.
 Victims of an unwanted sexual encounter usually develop psychological problems such as depression or sexual violence specific PTSD known as rape trauma syndrome.